davidbone4/cs-327-rogue-game/README.md

 # cs-327-rogue-game by David bone

+## Assignment 1.07

+This assignment consisted of parsing a text document for information on various monsters.
+I did not implement the optional Item definitions.

+When ran, the program searches for a file called "monster_desc.txt" in the home folder of this assignment, stores the data of all complete monsters in a vector, prints each to the terminal and exits.

+The order in which the program prints to terminal is inline with that of the table in the assignment PDF.
+(I noticed that this order was different that the order the example output was in, notably, the symbol parameter was out of place.
+I formatted my output against the table.)

+If a monster is missing a parameter or has more than one definition of a parameter, it is thrown out and the next monster is read.

+USAGE:

+    >make
+    > ./rlg327

+Tested on Ubuntu

 ## Assignment 1.06

 There is now a default fog of war view in the game.
 This view is toggled by 't' during the players turn.
 You do not waste a turn to do this.